bhnascar/Karaage/README.md

 # Karaage
 Prototype level editor built as a game level using Unreal Engine 4.
 Please check out our project home site at www.karaage.io.

+This project is no longer in active development.

 ![alt tag](https://github.com/cs210/Karaage/blob/master/editor.png)

 ## Karaage Editor